cuongndc9/graphql-http2-microservices/README.md

 microservices + graphql + http2 (grpc)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only impossible journey is the one you never begin." - Tony Robbins
+> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 <!-- INSPIRATIONAL_QUOTE_END -->